Stutz Motor Car Company: Buildings

+Adaptive reuse

+After the Stutz company folded, Eli Lilly and Company moved into the space in 1940.
+Lilly used the factory to house its Creative Packaging division until 1982.

+After sitting vacant for more than a decade, Indianapolis-based real estate developer Turner Woodard purchased the Stutz Factory in 1993.
+Woodard reimagined the space as an artist community, with an annual artist showcase that became a focal point of the Indianapolis arts community.
+The building also housed other small businesses.

+In 2021, Woodard sold the building to real estate investment firm SomeraRoad, who planned to redevelop the site into a work-play destination.
+After a $100 million redevelopment, the new Stutz site reopened in May 2023 with restaurants, a coffee shop, a bakery, and a bar.
+The building is also the house of the annual "Butter" fine art fair put on by GANGGANG and a number of artist spaces.

-Revival Stutz Motor Car of America
+Revival as Stutz Motor Car of America

-Virgil Exner had more luck with the Stutz name.
 In August 1968, New York banker James O'Donnell raised funds and incorporated Stutz Motor Car of America.
-A prototype of Exner's Stutz Blackhawk was produced by Ghia, and the car debuted in 1970.
+A prototype of Virgil Exner's Stutz Blackhawk was produced by Ghia, and the car debuted in 1970.
 All these cars used General Motors running gear, featuring perimeter-type chassis frames, automatic transmission, power steering and power brakes with discs at the front.
 Features included electric windows, air conditioning, central locking, electric seats, and leather upholstery.
 The sedans typically included a console for beverages in the rear seat.
 Engines were V8s, originally 6.6 or 7.5 L, but by 1984 the Victoria, Blackhawk, and Bearcat came with a 160 hp, 5736 cc engine while the Royale had a 6962 cc Oldsmobile engine rated at 180 hp.